mitestainer/one-million-lines/README.md

 # one-million-lines
-My version of the defunct website One Million Lines (no Bootstrap)
+My version of the defunct website One Million Lines, from a Udemy course.
+No Bootstrap used.